eldh/credt/README.md

 - In cases where there are conflicts, they are automatically resolved.
 - Undo/redo is built-in.

+### What do you mean CRDT-_ish_?

+Credt is similar to operation-based CRDT:s, but it suports some operations that can result in conflicts.
+The handling of those conflicts is however automatic, so even if an operation failed (for example when attempting to update a record that had been deleted), the result should "make sense" to he user.

 ## How does it work?

 Credt is built on top of native data structures.
 But they don't have any functions that let's you operate on them.
 Instead, to modify your data you _apply operations_ on it.
 Operations are serializable, undoable and atomic.